gsuberland/altium_jlcpcb_libraries/README.md

 Creating the footprints yourself is not as much of a chore as you might initially think.
 Altium's [IPC Compliant Footprint Wizard](https://www.altium.com/documentation/altium-designer/footprintwizard-dlg-form-footprintwizardipc-compliant-footprint-wizard-ad) will automatically generate a footprint for you (complete with STEP model) based on a specified set of dimensions, and you can find the correct dimensions for each SMD passive package size online.

 I would recommend starting with the most common part sizes.
-For example, creating just the `RES-0402`, `RES-0603`, `RES-0805`, `CAP-0402`, `CAP-0603`, and `CAP-0805` footprints covers the entire basic library and 70% of the extended libraries (>38000 components) at time of writing.
+For example, creating just the 0402, 0603, and 0805 footprints for each part type covers the entire basic library and 70% of the extended libraries (>38000 components) at time of writing.
 You can later create footprints for other component sizes, as and when you need them.

 Ten minutes spent creating these footprints saves you roughly 1000 hours of data entry, had you created all of these parts libraries by hand, so it's not a bad trade-off ;)